 In general, embedded commands have to do with determining how your document is printed.
 The Input command, an especially useful embedded command, stops the printing of a document and waits for your input.
-For instance, if you want Apple Writer to remind you to tighten the platen before a subscript or superscript command, you embed this command in your document:
+For instance, if you want Apple Writer to remind you to put in a new ribbon before printing a certain section of your document, you embed this command in your document: